WHAT TO DO BEFORE YOUR TREATMENT

 11. If you have a health concern or condition,

-Let your therapist know. if you’ve had a change in your medical condition since your last therapy, let your therapist know that too.
+Please let your therapist know if have a health concern or condition or that you’ve had a change in your medical condition and any changes in your medication since your last therapy session, let your therapist know that too.
 Telling them halfway through a deep-tissue massage that you bruise easily because you are on blood thinners may be too late.
+Or that you had an injury such as broken collar bone or any recent or past fractures.
+Your therapist will need to know this way before your treatment begins if she/he is moving your arm or legs in different directions.

 During Your Appointment/ Treatment Session:

 Sometimes, without realizing it, we tend to hold our breath.
 But during a massage, particularly when the therapist is working out a knot, it’s crucial to breathe.
 In fact, it’s important to breathe fully and deeply.
 It’s especially important to oxygenate the blood supply to aid tense muscles.
 Deep and slow breathing, according to research, it has even been reported as a complementary approach in the treatment of chronic pain.
 So don't forget to be aware of your breathing during your session, for best results.
 It deepens the relaxation and accelerates the purification process.
-Maintaining a good breathing pattern is recommended for best results for your sessions, whether its a massage, facial or reiki session..
+Maintaining a good breathing pattern is recommended for best results for your sessions, whether its a massage, facial or reiki session.
+This is especially true in a Yoga session.

 2. Be a slacker